pydicom/pynetdicom/docs/tutorials/create_scu.rst

 ----------

 We recommend that you move on to :doc:`writing your first SCP<create_scp>` next.
-However you might also be interested in the :doc:`SCU examples<../examples/index>` available in the documentation, or the :doc:`applications<../apps/index>` that come with *pynetdicom*.
+However, you might also be interested in the :doc:`SCU examples<../examples/index>` available in the documentation, or the :doc:`applications<../apps/index>` that come with *pynetdicom*.